Mastering Creek Fishing for Crappie: Top Tips and Techniques

 When it comes to line, monofilament with a test strength of 4 to 6 pounds is a good choice for creek fishing.
 It has enough strength to handle the fight of the fish, yet is light enough to allow for accurate casting.
 For hooks, a size 4 to 6 Aberdeen hook is a popular choice for crappie fishing.
 These hooks are lightweight and have a long shank, making it easier to remove them from the fish’s mouth.

 First, it’s important to use the right gear.
 Light rods and lighter mono line are recommended, as crappie have delicate mouths and can easily pull off the hook.
 Braided lines are generally considered less than ideal for crappie fishing, as they lack stretch and can cause the hooks to come loose.
-This can be countered though by using a short piece of monofilament line as a leader.
+However, in this case they can be ideal when paired with a lightweight hook that will bend if snagged.

 Baits and Lures